schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Minor Dealing

-A occupational health and safety technician coachs a outage at a electrical room.
+A occupational health and safety technician coachs an outage at an electrical room.

 ## Swimmer